 Elicit: Conduct elicitation sessions.

-Organize: Tag and utilize information for optimal decision making and learning
+Organize: Tag and utilize the information for optimal decision-making and learning

 Package: Select and deliver guidance derived from elicited knowledge.